 The upside to this is that you get all the awesome tax-free benefits of compounding earnings!
 Your stash gets to be invested in assets that will grow with the market and flourish so long as you don’t dip into them.
 Again someone like Ally would be very useful in helping you get started on this path.

-No matter how you decide to go about it, the takeaway from all this is to do something.
+No matter how you decide to go about it, the takeaway from all this is to do something, even having knowledge of current home equity loan rates to use the equity in your home as an emergency fund can come in handy.
 Don’t be the only one driving a car without an airbag.
 Give yourself and your loved ones the kind of financial security you deserve and start building up your emergency money fund right away.
 Though it will definitely take some time and discipline to pull it all together, it will all be worth it when you’re ready and prepared.

 Readers – How did you build up your emergency fund?
 What was your target savings goal?